InvisibleMsg Logo

 Invisible Ink is a fun addition to everyday texting, not a security tool.
 The message itself is not encrypted or protected in any way beyond the visual blur.
 The receiver can read it, screenshot it, and share it just like any normal iMessage.

 Blank Unicode characters are equally harmless when used sensibly.
-The main thing to avoid is using invisible characters to bypass platform rules — some apps specifically scan for and remove zero-width characters for this reason.
+The main thing to avoid is using invisible characters to bypass platform rules — some apps specifically scan for and remove zero-width characters.

 Use these tools for what they are designed for: fun messages, creative chat formatting, surprises, and testing how different platforms handle Unicode text.